Skip to main content

 How to: Prepare for Tax Season

 First, you need to provide receipts for your donors/members.
 Generating and dispersing those receipts is typically the treasurer's responsibility, in conjunction with the bookkeeper and accountant.
-Your church's accounting software plays an important part in this process.
+Your church's accounting software plays an important part in this process, the least of which is keeping you operating within church accounting guidelines.

 Timeline: Send donation receipts 6-8 weeks prior to your country's tax deadline.